So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Keep basic supplies on hand.
 Coloring pages.
 Simple games.
 Stories you can tell without prep.

-Our science experiment activity was complete failure because supplies didn't work right.
-Instead of panicking switched to charades which kids loved just as much.
+Our science experiment activity was a complete failure because supplies didn't work right.
+Instead of panicking I switched to charades which kids loved just as much.

 Simple backup activities often end up being more popular than complicated planned ones anyway.